 “The one” Key Resource of Amazon is, with no doubt, its technological infrastructure, which needs to be broad and very secure, in order to keep the whole chain running without interruption and without losses (in 2013, Amazon was down for about 40 minutes, and that meant a loss of more than $ 5 million in sales).

-Aside from that, other key resources include physical spaces of the company, such as offices, warehouses, supply chain structure and automation, among others.
+Aside from that, other key resources include physical spaces of the company, such as offices, warehouses, supply chain structure, and automation, among others.

-And, of course, human resources are essential for Amazon, which needs to guarantee A-players among its designers, engineers, developers etc.
+And, of course, human resources are essential for Amazon, which needs to guarantee A-players among its designers, engineers, developers, etc.

 Key Partners of Amazon

 - Sellers: certainly the most important partners of the brand, since they are the generators of Amazon’s first source of revenue.
-There are approximately 8 million worldwide, which guarantee more than half of the company’s revenue.
+There are approximately 8 million worldwide, which guarantees more than half of the company’s revenue.